 A scissor joint in timber framing, also known as double-faced halved rabbeted oblique scarf splice, is a 2-way interlocking type of a scarf joint.
 The method of assembling the wood pieces not only guarantees the strength of the joint, but also makes the joint stand out aesthetically.
 The scissors joint can be used vertically or horizontally and is used both for decorative purposes as well as an element for stronger structural applications and supporting purposes.

 In my case to make the scissor joint, as you will see in this article, I used a Japanese saw together with a chisel.
-Although a scissor joint is one of the basic wood framing joints and is one of the easier woodworking joints to make precision and accuracy are very important so that the two pieces fit together exactly.
-That is why Japanese saws (a ryoba saw, or a dozuki saw) are one the best hand saws for cutting the joint.
+Although a scissor joint is one of the basic wood framing joints and is one of the easier traditional woodworking joints to make, precision and accuracy are essential so that the two pieces fit together precisely.
+That is why Japanese saws (a Ryoba, or a Dozuki saw) are one the best hand saws for cutting the joint.
 They are versatile, sharp, thin, and easy to operate and they will provide the desired result.

 RELATED:

-- How to make a castle joint with hand tools (Shiro joint) – a beautiful 3-way timber frame joint used to make beds and tables.
+- How to make a castle joint with hand tools (Shiro joint) – a beautiful 3 way wood joint used to make beds and tables.

 - How to cut a castle joint on a table saw